tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 		+ generated examples must be feasible given users conditions and context such as range for the features or features to be changed;
 		+ counterfactual examples generated for explanations should be as diverse as possible.
 	- Maximize the point-wise distance between examples in feature-space or leverage the concept from Determinantal point processes to select a subset of samples with the diversity constraint.

+* *** Gabriele Tolomei, Fabrizio Silvestri, Andrew Haines, and Mounia Lalmas.
+Interpretable predictions of tree-based ensembles via actionable feature tweaking.
+In Proceedings of the 23rd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, KDD ’17, pages 465–474, New York, NY, USA, 2017.
+ACM.***

 * ***Moore, Jonathan, Nils Hammerla, and Chris Watkins.
 "Explaining Deep Learning Models with Constrained Adversarial Examples."
 Pacific Rim International Conference on Artificial Intelligence.
 Springer, Cham, 2019.***
 	- [Paper Link]()
 * ***Van Looveren, Arnaud, and Janis Klaise.
 "Interpretable counterfactual explanations guided by prototypes." arXiv preprint arXiv:1907.02584 (2019).***